tavaresthedatascientist/NBA-Combine-Vertical/README.md

 ## Methods

-- Exploratory data analysis and visualization (scatterplots with regression lines)
+- Exploratory data analysis with scatterplots and regression lines
+- Pearson correlation analysis
-- Pearson and Spearman correlation analysis
+- Spearman rank correlation analysis
 - Multiple linear regression modeling
 - Residual-based feature engineering (size-adjusted vertical jump)
+- Group-based comparisons and outlier analysis

 ---

 ## Key Findings

-- Height, weight, and body fat percentage are negatively associated with vertical jump
+- Height, weight, and body fat percentage are all negatively associated with vertical jump
 - The regression model explains approximately **28% of the variation** in vertical jump ($R^2 \approx 0.28$)
-- **Raw vertical jump shows little to no meaningful relationship with draft position**
+- Raw vertical jump shows **little to no meaningful relationship** with draft position
-- **Size-adjusted explosiveness provides a more informative signal**, suggesting that performance relative to body composition is more relevant than absolute performance
+- Size-adjusted explosiveness provides a **more informative signal** than raw vertical jump
+- Relative performance (vs expected) may be more useful than absolute combine metrics in player evaluation

 ---